NickR2600/ConnectDemo01/README.md

 ## Before You Begin ##

 ### About These Lab ###
-These labs are an instroduction to JFrog Connect, the Internet of Things (IoT), and edge computing.
+These labs are an introduction to JFrog Connect, the Internet of Things (IoT), and edge computing.
 They are part of a Connect 101 workshop.
+It's introductory/beginner-friendly.

 ### About JFrog Connect ###
 JFrog Connect is a modern Linux-first IoT platform designed to efficiently monitor, manage and update edge and IoT devices at scale.
 This is performed over a network connection, also known as over the air (OTA).
+The combined integration of JFrog Connect, with the JFrog Platform, allows automate software deployment from developer to device and avoid security vulnerabilities reaching production devices.
 Use-cases include manufacturing, automotive, security cameras, kiosks, and robots.

+### Target Audience ###
+Technical people developing (or curious about) IoT and edge solutions, software engineer, DevOps engineers and architects, R&D, IT architects and managers.

-### Other Contents ###
+### Contents ###
 - The `code` directory contains source code you will need for these labs.
 - The `img` directory stores images used in the lab instructions
 - Lab: [Readying a Raspberry Pi](/Ready-RPi.md)